 Why do the wild Fourth Wing theories last?

-Yarros is a bonafide top tier level torturer with the unspoken detail.
-Every silver hair, every hollow look from Brennan, every suspicious letter from Papa Sorrengail is a breadcrumb, she is working with a whole team to come up with this series, and they’ve had years to map it out.
+Yarros is a bonafide top tier level torturer when it comes to the unspoken detail.
+Every silver hair, every sad look from Brennan, every suspicious letter from Papa Sorrengail is a breadcrumb, she is working with a whole team to come up with this series, and they’ve had years to map it out.
 What ever is in the pipeline, it’s going to be unexpected, but the clues will be there.
+And that’s how good writers write.

-Some of these theories are wearing full emotional‑support‑delusion trench coats, and I’m completely here for it honestly, because sometimes we all need a little madness in our books.
-Some are probably true.
-But we won’t know until the 4th book drops sometime at the end of this year, or the beginning of next.
+Some of these theories are completely insane and I’m completely here for it as a real thing honestly, because sometimes we all need a little madness in our books.
+No matter the truth, we won’t know until the 4th book drops sometime at the beginning of next year.

 Which of these unhinged Empyrean theories are you actually willing to bet your dragon on?
 Drop a comment below, or send a panicked voice note to your group chat and see who agrees with you.